 Training sessions are provided for online requisitioning, and the use and administration of the procurement card to individuals and departments.
 Upon request, the Purchasing staff is willing to provide departmental training.
-The Purchasing Department also presents at the annual Finance and Administration training day held in August, which was cancelled this year due to the pandemic.
+The Purchasing Department also presents at the annual Finance and Administration training day held in August, which was not held this year due to the pandemic.
 Evaluation forms are utilized at these training sessions to assess the necessity and the presentation style, as well as to obtain suggestions for improvements and possible future topics.
 As a result of this feedback, the Purchasing Office can target areas needing more emphasis at future presentations.
 Evaluation forms are also used at procurement card training sessions.

-- Continue presenting purchasing workshops to include procurement cards, Trademarks and Licensing procedures, Information Technology procedures, and other relevant purchasing issues, policies, and practices. - Continue working with SUNY System Administration on the Fredonia Citibank VISA Procurement Card program, web procurement, and the implementation of an eProcurement system (SciQuest/Jaggaer). - Continue decreasing small dollar purchases through procurement card education and mandatory use. - Update the Purchasing Department webpage and manual as necessary and add new Standard Operating Procedures for departmental reference. - Ensure that requisitions are processed in a timely and accurate manner. - Ensure that Research Foundation purchase orders are processed in a timely and accurate manner. - Continue strengthening campus awareness of NYS certified MWBE and SDVOB vendors in an effort to increase their usage. - Strive to meet SUNY's MWBE goal of 30% for commodities, and the SDVOB set aside goal of 6%. - Utilize evaluation forms at all training workshops and incorporate viable suggestions into future sessions. - Continue strengthening MWBE relationships and developing relationships with New York Certified Service Disabled Veteran Owned Businesses. - Establish state vendors in the Research Foundation of SUNY Supplier File in preparation of the implementation of an eProcurement system.
+- Continue presenting purchasing workshops to include procurement cards, Trademarks and Licensing procedures, Information Technology procedures, and other relevant purchasing issues, policies, and practices. - Continue working with SUNY System Administration on the Fredonia Citibank VISA Procurement Card program, web procurement, and the implementation of an eProcurement system (SciQuest/Jaggaer). - Update the Purchasing Department webpage and manual as necessary and add new Standard Operating Procedures for departmental reference. - Ensure that requisitions are processed in a timely and accurate manner. - Continue strengthening campus awareness of NYS certified MWBE and SDVOB vendors in an effort to increase their usage. - Strive to meet SUNY's MWBE goal of 30% for commodities, and the SDVOB set aside goal of 6%. - Utilize evaluation forms at all training workshops and incorporate viable suggestions into future sessions. - Continue strengthening MWBE relationships and developing relationships with New York Certified Service Disabled Veteran Owned Businesses.